 Transportation is arranged by the Grandview School Board Administrator.
 Tenders are received periodically and reviewed annually.
-Transportation by school bus is available to all our students.
-Our school serves Durham Region, a wide geographic area, with students needing transport from as far west as Pickering, as far north as Port Perry, and as far east as Newcastle.
+Our school serves Durham Region, a wide geographic area, with students needing transport from Pickering, Port Perry to the North, and as far east as Newcastle.
 Due to the nature of our students' needs, special attention must be made for wheelchairs and seating.
 Safety is a priority.
 Wheelchairs must be secured properly.
-Children may use a seatbelt or carseat (when a doctor's note is provided stating medical reasons) secured in a school bus.
+Children may use a seatbelt or car-seat (when a doctor's note is provided stating medical reasons) secured in a school bus.
 Drivers must have a criminal record check and first aid training.
 Drivers must be aware of medical issues that may affect a child during transportation.

 A comprehensive Transportation Policy and Procedure has been developed and implemented with Stock Transportation, which clearly outlines roles and responsibilities for the safe transportation of our students.
-This has been shared with the other Section 68 School Authorities.

-A nurse may accompany a student on the bus, if approved by the Central East Local Health Integrated Network (CE-LHIN).
+A nurse may accompany a student on the bus, if approved by their health agency overseen by

+Ontario Health.
 Sometimes a decision is made to transport a student with complex medical needs to school by wheelchair accessible taxi.